-Bring a go-bag or backpack for the patient which is packed and ready.
-Include in the bag a change of clothes, diapers, and the patient’s medication list and doctor’s phone numbers.
-The patient’s identification cards are necessary, especially for doctor’s visits.
-A roll of toilet paper, disposable wipes, and disposable gloves are also good to bring along.
+Bring a go-bag or backpack for the patient who is packed and ready.
+Include a change of clothes, diapers, the patient’s medication list, and the doctor’s phone numbers in the bag.

 Seated and Safe

-Make your senior outing enjoyable and memorable and have fun along the way.
+Make your senior outing enjoyable and memorable, and have fun.